Eugene O. Peisner Scholarship

 Externally funded fellowships

 Receipt of externally funded fellowships worth at least $20,000 (direct costs) now make students eligible for the in-state tuition rate.
 The in-state tuition rate applies only to the semesters during which the student is supported by the fellowship.
-For more information contact the HDFS Graduate Secretary.
+For more information contact the HDFS Administrative Assistant to the Graduate Program.

 HDFS students often present research and represent our department at national and international conferences.
 Travel funding is available to support students to attend conferences or other professional development opportunities.
 Applications are requested in early September for fall semester travel and early December for spring semester travel.